aleric-cusher/enigma/README.md

 *'B'*

-The third argument is the model to be used: currently only enigma1 is supported Enigma1 has 5 total rotors out of which 3 can be selected: **I II III IV V** And it has 3 reflectors out of which 1 can be selected: **A B C**
+The third argument is the model to be used: currently only enigma1 is supported Enigma1 has 5 total rotors out of which 3 can be selected: **I, II, III, IV, V** And it has 3 reflectors out of which 1 can be selected: **A, B, C**

 #### ```.set_windows(win)```
 This takes in an argument win which can either be a string containing 3 letters seperated by a single space or it can be a list of any 3 numbers from 1 to 26